 Me: Hello, Ollie, last time you were here you told some jokes that weren't really funny.
 I hope you do a better job this time.

 Me: Don't be nervous... just tell a joke.

 Ollie: Okay.
 Here's a poem to start off...
 Roses are red, Violets are blue.
 I have a gun.
 Get in the van.

 Me: Umm...
 Ollie, that's not good.
 Why don't you they a Knock Knock joke?
 Those are always funny.

 Me: To who?

 Me: Ugh!
 That was terrible, Ollie.
 You have one more chance.

 Ollie: Okay.
 A dyslexic man walks into a bra.

 Me: Hahaha.
 That's better!
+Even though you told that joke before.
 Ollie the Guy Who Doesn't Know How To Tell A Joke.
 See you soon, Ollie.